MascotFlyer/PiCar-Revisited-/README.md

 Any way 90%of the code in my project and a lot of help is attributable to lawsonkeith and pals, whoever they are.
 I am not sure of the etiquette surroundingpublishing this code!

-Points to note, this project can be spread across 3 computers, with 3 operating systems, in 3 languages, thus: -
+Points to note, this project can be spread across 3 computers (smartphone,pi1, pi2) with 3 operating systems(android,raspbian,ubuntu) in 3 languages (html, nodejs, python) with 3 applications (socket.hml, appTB.js, ControlCarTB.py.

-   Computer            Operating System          Language     Application Smart Phone          Android                   HTML         socket.html 1st Pi (or laptop)   Ubuntu (Mate)             Node.js      appTB.js 2nd Pi               Raspbian                   Python       ControlCarTB.py

  I spent about a week trying to get around the fact that I could put a number into one end of zerorpc and get a string out of the other.
 I got around the problem by